dbx834/nvc/content/resources.md

 ---
-title: SEO
+title: Resources
 cover: https://unsplash.it/400/300/?random?AngelsofMist
-category: 1.Random Category
+category: 1.General
 abstract: Page abstract.
 date: 2018-01-01
-type: post
+type: page
 tags:
   - some tag
 ---

-# This is a heading
+# Resources

 This is some text...